phillip-kruger/microprofile-extensions/config-ext/README.md

 # Config API Extentions

-This extention gives you some extra configuration source and some extra converters.
+This extention gives you some extra configuration sources and some extra converters.

 ## Usage